holken1/deploying-r-on-cloud/shiny-on-ibm-cloud/README.md

 upgrading to a standard cluster.
 It doesn't have to be a big and expensive cluster, provided your workload is limited.

-Disclaimer: This tutorial including the comments around costs and pricing is based on the current conditions.
-Since the terms and policies change regularly, you should always check the terms when you sign up, and before you create services on the cloud.
+Disclaimer: This tutorial including any comments around cost and pricing is based on the current conditions.
+Since the terms and policies change regularly, you should always check the terms when you sign up, and before you create any services on the cloud.

 ## Prerequisites